 An index to papers presented at worldwide meetings, conferences, expositions, workshops, congresses, and symposia received at the British Library Document Supply Centre.

-PEDro has been developed to give rapid access to bibliographic details and abstracts of randomised controlled trials, systematic reviews and evidence-based clinical practice guidelines in physiotherapy.
+Provides access to bibliographic details and abstracts of randomised controlled trials, systematic reviews and evidence-based clinical practice guidelines in physiotherapy.

 Indexes and abstracts journal articles, books, book chapters such as contributions to an anthology, and book reviews..
 Subject coverage includes aesthetics, axiology, epistemology, ethics, logic, metaphilosophy, metaphysics, philosophical anthropology, philosophy of education, philosophy of history, philosophy of language, philosophy of religion, philosophy of science, political philosophy and social philosophy.
 Geographic coverage is global with publications coming from more than 135 countries.
 Includes more than 530,000 records in 37 languages and has records from 1940 to present, with additional records dating back to 1902.

 An index of conference publications from worldwide meetings, conferences, expositions, workshops, congresses, and symposia.
 Provides an overview of the event's activities by listing the papers presented.

 Indexes over 4 million doctoral dissertations and master's theses completed at colleges and universities worldwide.

 Includes the Diagnostic and Statistical Manual of Mental Disorders (DSM-1 through DSM-5), the American Journal of Psychiatry and other psychiatric references, including books, journals, and self-assessment tools.